wiscofield/project-js-simon/README.md

 ### Make It Your Own

 Change whatever you want.
 Add jokes.
 Use funny sounds.
-Nothing will make us happier than seeing you put your own spin on it
+Nothing will make us happier than seeing you put your own spin on it.

+You don't have to replicate the way the game works verbatim.
+There are lots of tiny details in the "official" game.
+We want you to have fun making a fun game that you can then compare w/ other students' work.

 ### [v1] Button Lights

+👉👉👉  Remember, watch <https://www.youtube.com/watch?v=1Yqj76Q4jJ4> to see how the game works. 👈👈👈

 In the real Simon game, there's a light underneath every button that has two states: off and on.
 Each button on your page will have two visual states: dark and light.